 There was also Taufan's Melody in 1998 knocking over two kiwi mares but keeping the race, only for those two very gals - Jezabeel and Champagne to quinella the Melbourne Cup 17 days later.
 Speaking of imports, 2008 will be remembered as the first major success of Godolphin in Australia when Kerrin McEvoy piloted All The Good on a wide but successful traverse.

 Bart did it again in 2009 with Viewed coming back from the Melbourne Cup like Rising Fast did to win via a great Brad Rawiller ride.
 Craig Williams did a similar job as he rode Dunaden again after it had won the Melbourne Cup the previous year with Christophe Lemaire on board.
-Fawkner took the 2014 prize via a great Nick Hall ride.
+Admire Rakti ran over them in the 2014 version.

 Who will etch their name in this year's Honour Roll?